 Step Into History

-The Big Horn Basin isn’t just a destination—it’s a living storybook of the American West.
-From ancient petroglyphs etched into canyon walls to pioneer homesteads and Wild West legends, the region offers a remarkable depth of history you can see, touch, and experience.
+The Big Horn Basin isn’t just a destination, it’s a living storybook of the American West.
+From ancient petroglyphs etched into canyon walls to pioneer homesteads and Wild West legends, the region offers a remarkable depth of history you can see, touch, and experience deeply.

-Visitors can step into the past at world-class museums like the Buffalo Bill Center of the West in Cody or the Homesteader Museum in Powell.
-Discover fossil beds and dinosaur digs near Thermopolis, where you can join real paleontological excavations.
+Visitors can step into the past at world-class museums like the Buffalo Bill Center of the West in Cody, the Washakie Museum and Cultural Center, the Homesteader Museum in Powell, and more.
+Discover fossil beds and dinosaur digs near Thermopolis, where you can join real paleontological excavations and tour the top-notch Wyoming Dinosaur Center.
 Explore preserved ghost towns, historic ranches, and frontier-era buildings scattered across the landscape.
 Walk the same trails as Native American tribes, early explorers, outlaws, and settlers who shaped this rugged land.

 Come to the Big Horn Basin and experience history not as something behind glass, but as something you can feel beneath your boots.